Sources

 Miaohui Wang, Yan Li, Wei Zhan, Wu Song

-Exploring the Learning Effectiveness and College Students’ Deep Learning Perceptions in a Blended Learning Environment: from the Community of Inquiry Perspective
+Blended Learning Effectiveness and College Students’ Deep Learning Perceptions: The Community of Inquiry Perspective

-Abstract: Emerging technologies and innovative instructional methods have revolutionized education, making blended learning the new standard in the artificial intelligence era.
-However, poor integration of online and face-to-face learning has led to such challenges like superficial student engagement.
-This study developed a Community of Inquiry (CoI)-based blended learning model and evaluated its effectiveness with 92 college students.
-Over 16 weeks, the experimental group (n=48) adopted the blended learning model, while the control group (n=44) used traditional learning conditions.
-Learning effectiveness and deep learning perceptions were assessed, showing the blended learning group outperformed the traditional group in learning effectiveness (d=0.83) and reported better deep learning perceptions (η2=0.05 - 0.072).
-These results provide valuable insights for educators aiming to design a CoI-based blended learning model that fosters deep learning and improves overall learning effectiveness.
+Emerging technologies and innovative instructional methods have revolutionized education, making blended learning the new standard in the artificial intelligence era.
+However, poor integration of online and face-to-face learning has led to challenges such as superficial student engagement.
+This study developed a Community of Inquiry-based blended learning model and evaluated its effectiveness with 92 college students using a quasi-experimental approach.
+Over 16 weeks, the experimental group (n = 48) adopted the blended learning model, while the control group (n = 44) used traditional learning conditions.
+Learning effectiveness and deep learning perceptions were evaluated, revealing the blended learning group demonstrated superior learning effectiveness (d = 0.83) and reported higher deep learning perceptions (η2 = .05–.072) compared to the traditional learning group.
+These results provide valuable insights for educators aiming to design blended learning models that foster deep learning and improve overall learning effectiveness.

 Dandan Shen, Chiungsui Chang, Junjie Yang